AnActualEmerald/papa/README.md

 ```

 ### Ubuntu/Debian(& derivatives)
-Download the `.deb` file below and install it using whatever you usually use to install packages:
+Download the `.deb` file the latest release and install it using whatever you usually use to install packages:
 ```bash
 sudo apt install ./papa_1.0.0.rc.1.deb
 ```

 ### Windows
-Download and run the `.msi` installer below.
-It *should* install the program into your PATH so that you can call it from anywhere on your machine.
-This also makes for easy updates or uninstalls down the road.
+Download and run the `.msi` installer from the latest release.

 ### Using prebuilt binaries
 Download the appropriate binary for your system (make sure you get the `.exe` for Windows) and place it somewhere in your PATH.
 You should then be able to call the `papa` command from your favorite command line.